NCI-ITEB/tumor_epidemiology_approaches/sessions/session_8/practical.md

 This folder should download directly to your /Downloads folder.
 After it downloads, unzip the folder as you normally would on your machine.

-This folder includes several files: 1) the mutational data we will be using today from a subset of the _Sherlock-Lung_ Study, 2) the R script with all of the commands you will find throughout this part of the practical session, 3) genome reference file, and 4) covariate file.
+This folder includes several files:

+1. the mutational data we will be using today from a subset of the _Sherlock-Lung_ Study
+2. the R script with all of the commands you will find throughout this part of the practical session
+3. genome reference file
+4. covariate file.

 The genome reference file and the covariate file are necessary to run dNdScv.

 **Open the file, dndscv_session8_practice_FINAL.R.
 This should open in RStudio.**